How to Celebrate Children’s Day in Japan

 Koinobori Events

 Japan has 16 national holidays in a year.
-In May, there is Children’s Day, which takes place on May 5th annually, hoping for a healthy growth of children as well as their happiness for the year.
+In May, there is Children’s Day, which takes place on May 5th annually, hoping for the healthy growth of children as well as their happiness for the year.
 Here you can learn how people celebrate Children’s Day in Japan!

 When is Children’s Day in Japan?